briandrum/codes.forchagrin.com/_chapters/chapter-537-offenses-against-persons.md

     a violation of this section or Ohio R.C.
 2903.06 or 2903.08.

     2. _(2)_ At the time of the offense, the offender was driving under suspension or cancellation under Ohio R.C.
-Chapter 4510 or any other provision of the Ohio Revised Code or was operating a motor vehicle or motorcycle, did not have a valid driver's license, commercial driver's license, temporary instruction permit, probationary license, or nonresident operating privilege, and was not eligible for renewal of the offender's driver's license or commercial driver's license without examination under Ohio R.C.
+[Chapter 4510][ORC Chapter 4510] or any other provision of the Ohio Revised Code or was operating a motor vehicle or motorcycle, did not have a valid driver's license, commercial driver's license, temporary instruction permit, probationary license, or nonresident operating privilege, and was not eligible for renewal of the offender's driver's license or commercial driver's license without examination under Ohio R.C.
 4507.10.

 4. _(d)_ Subsection (a)(1)B. does not apply in a particular construction zone unless signs of the type described in Ohio R.C.
 2903.081 are erected in that